Integer Programming for Generalized Causal Bootstrap Designs: Simulations on real data

 Our approach is well-motivated for geographical experiments, which assign treatment and control to, e.g.\ countries or Designated Marketing Areas.
 This is due to the fact that geographical regions are fixed in number, meaning design uncertainty likely dominates sampling uncertainty.
-Additionally, there are often a few available regions (on the order of hundreds) with significant heterogeneity in potential outcomes.
+Additionally, there are often few available regions (on the order of hundreds) with significant heterogeneity in potential outcomes.
 As a result, (a) sample uncertainty quantification methods are poor approximations of the design uncertainty of our estimator, and (b) practitioners rely on non-standard designs and estimators to achieve statistical power.
 This is precisely the setting in which existing design uncertainty quantification methods fall short.

-To work with a realistic and reproducible dataset, we look to the International Monetary Fund's publicly-available Gross Domestic Product (GDP) country-level report for the years 2017--2019~\citep{imf_weo}, focusing on the top $50$ countries.
+\paragraph{Dataset} To work with a realistic dataset, we look to the International Monetary Fund's publicly-available Gross Domestic Product (GDP) country-level report for the years 2017--2019, restricted to the top 50 countries by GDP~\citep{imf_weo}.
 While a coordinated worldwide randomized experiment affecting GDP is implausible, we can make the more reasonable assumption that some global company's metric-of-interest in each country is proportional to that country's GDP, such that the simulation results would approximately hold if such a company were to run a country-level experiment.
 Our outcome of interest is GDP in 2019, with 2017--2018 GDP acting as pre-period covariates.

-To showcase the validity and usefulness of our method, we compare two assignment strategies: the standard complete randomization design (``C.R.'') treating exactly half of the countries, and a matched-pairs design (``Match.'').
+\paragraph{Settings} To showcase the validity and usefulness of our method, we compare two assignment strategies: the standard complete randomization design (``Compl.
+R.'') treating exactly half of the countries, and a matched-pairs design (``Matched Pairs'').
 The matched-pairs design is constructed by matching the country with the largest GDP in 2018 with the country with the second largest GDP for that year, the third largest with the fourth largest, and so on.
 We consider two estimators: first, the standard ``no-covariates'' difference-in-means estimator, and second, the doubly-robust estimator from Section~\ref{sec:fit_out_of_sample}, using pre-period covariates from 2018 GDP adjusted for growth using the historical change between 2017 and 2018, as described in Section~\ref{sec:fit_out_of_sample}.